 Dennis Cline.
 Mr. Cline has served as a member of our board of directors since May 2003.
-Mr. Cline is currently the managing partner of DMC Investments, a firm he founded in 2000, which provides capital and consulting services to technology companies.
+Mr. Cline is currently the Chief Executive Officer and a member of the board of directors of netForensics, a privately held company.
+Prior to joining netForensics as Chief Executive Officer, Mr. Cline was Managing Partner of DMC Investments, a firm he founded in 2000, which provides capital and consulting services to technology companies.
 From 1998 to 2000, Mr. Cline was the Chief Executive Officer of DirectWeb, a provider of a bundled solution of computer hardware and Internet access for consumers.
-Prior to DirectWeb Mr. Cline was a senior executive at Network Associates, a provider of computer security solutions.
+Prior to DirectWeb Mr. Cline was a senior executive at

+Network Associates, a provider of computer security solutions.
 Mr. Cline received his J.D. from Rutgers School of Law and his B.A. from Rutgers University.

 Jonathan Fram.
 Mr. Fram has served as a member of our board of directors since May 2003.
-Mr. Fram currently serves as a consultant to companies that provide media and voice services over the Internet.
-From May 2002 through December 2003, Mr. Fram was the CEO for Envivio, a privately-held company, where he remains a member of the board of directors, a provider of MPEG-4 broadcast and streaming solutions.
-From October 2001 to May 2002, Mr. Fram was the Acting CEO of Envivio while he was a consultant to France Telecom, Envivio's majority shareholder at that time.
-From August 2000 to July 2001, Mr. Fram was the President and CEO of eVoice, an online voicemail and unified messaging provider, until its sale to America Online in July 2001.
+Mr. Fram currently serves as a Managing Partner of Maveron LLC, a venture capital firm.
+Prior to Maveron, Mr. Fram was an Entrepreneur in Residence for Doll Capital Management from June 2005 through March 2006.
+From May 2002 through December 2003, Mr. Fram was the Chief Executive Officer for Envivio, a privately-held company and a provider of MPEG-4 broadcast and streaming video systems.
+From October 2001 to May 2002, Mr. Fram was the Acting Chief Executive Officer of Envivio while he was a consultant to France Telecom, Envivio's majority shareholder at that time.
+From August 2000 to July 2001, Mr. Fram was the President and Chief Executive Officer of eVoice, an online voicemail and unified messaging provider, until its sale to America Online in July 2001.
 Prior to eVoice from July 1999 to August 2000, Mr. Fram was the President of Net2Phone, a provider of voice services over IP networks, until AT&T acquired a controlling interest in the company.
 Prior to Net2Phone, from 1991 to 1999, Mr. Fram was a General Manager at Bloomberg, responsible for the Television, Internet and Radio divisions.
 Mr. Fram received a B.S. degree in Electrical Engineering and Computer Science from Princeton University.

 Rick Thompson.
 Mr. Thompson has served as a member of our board of directors since May 2003.
 Mr. Thompson has been the Vice President for the Extended Windows Platform Group at Microsoft since December 2002.
 From February 2001 to November 2002, Mr. Thompson was a business consultant to retail automotive, packaged goods and health and fitness companies, with a particular focus on providing product and market analysis services and management consulting.
-Mr. Thompson was the CFO and EVP for Product Development for Go2Net from May 2000 until its merger into InfoSpace in October 2000, at which time he served as Executive Vice President of Product Development of the combined company through the merger integration process until January 2001.
+Mr. Thompson was the Chief Financial Officer and Executive Vice President for Product Development for Go2Net from May 2000 until its merger into InfoSpace in October 2000, at which time he served as Executive Vice President of Product Development of the combined company through the merger integration process until January 2001.
 Prior to Go2Net, from October 1987 to June 1999, Mr. Thompson was the Vice President of Hardware for Microsoft and from July 1999 to May 2000, Mr. Thompson was the Vice President of Xbox for Microsoft.
 Mr. Thompson received B.A. degrees in Economics and in French from Bates College.